 A city’s parks and recreation director reports to the city manager or an assistant city manager and manages all activities of the parks and recreation department.
-All staff in the department report to the director.
+All of the staff in the department reports to the director.

-Parks and recreation directors routinely interact with other department heads.
-For example, the parks and recreation director works with the finance department to determine the department’s annual budget, with the city attorney to ensure that legal liability is mitigated and with the public information officer to create marketing campaigns promoting department services.
+Parks and recreation directors routinely interact with other department heads such as the finance department to determine the department’s annual budget.
+They deal with the city attorney to ensure that legal liability is mitigated, and they work with the public information officer to create marketing campaigns promoting department services.

 Parks maintenance supervisors oversee the daily work of parks maintenance crews.
-Sometimes they pitch in to help with manual labor, but their primary role is to ensure the work is done safely and efficiently.
-New supervisors are often promoted from the crews they just worked on.
-Managing a group that used to be peers brings its own unique challenges.
+Sometimes they pitch in to help with manual labor, but their primary role is to ensure the job is done safely and efficiently.
+New supervisors are often promoted from within and usually enlisted to supervise their former crew.

 Parks maintenance workers take care of the landscapes, hardscapes, structures, and equipment within parks.
-Their mowing, edging, pruning, trimming, and countless other tasks keep parks pristine for citizens.
-The work requires an attention to safety to avoid injuring themselves or others.
+Their mowing, edging, pruning, trimming, and countless other tasks keep the parks pristine.
+The job requires attention to safety to avoid injuring themselves or others.

-They help parks and recreation directors create recreation plans and budgets.
-Plans can cover one or multiple years.
-Budgets typically cover one year, but they are made with both long-range and short-range plans in mind.
+Recreation managers help parks and recreation directors create recreation plans and budgets.
+Whereas plans can cover one or multiple years, budgets typically include one year, but they are made with both long-range and short-range plans in mind.

 Recreation managers keep up with maintenance schedules for recreation facilities and equipment.
 Faulty or unsafe equipment can leave the city legally liable if accidents happen.

-With this young staff come a high turnover rate; aquatics managers are constantly hiring and training new staff.
+With this young staff comes a high turnover rate, which means aquatics managers are continually hiring and training new staff.

-Head lifeguards play a precarious role.
-They often do not have managerial authority over lifeguards, but they direct lifeguards’ work under broad guidance from the aquatics manager.
+Head lifeguards play a precarious role in that they don't usually have managerial authority over their fellow lifeguards, but they direct their work under broad guidance from the aquatics manager.
 Head lifeguards are lifeguards who have proven technical proficiency and have shown leadership potential.
-They do not only model safe behavior for swimmers but for lifeguards as well.
+They not only model safe behavior for swimmers but their fellow lifeguards as well.

 Since lifeguards are at the bottom of the organizational structure of the aquatics center, they often have to do the tasks that no one else wants to do.
-If the bathroom needs cleaning and the janitorial staff is not scheduled to show up for another hour, guess who grabs the mop.
+If the bathroom needs cleaning, for instance, and the janitorial staff is not scheduled to show up for another hour, you can guess who grabs the mop.